2023 Best Computer Information Systems Associate Degree Schools in the Far Western US Region

 The average amount in student loans that CIS majors at San Joaquin Valley College-Visalia take out while working on their Associate Degree is $20,514.

-You’ll join some of the best and brightest minds around you if you attend DeVry University - California.
-The school came in at #2 on this year’s Best Computer Information Systems Associate Degree Schools in the Far Western US Region list.
-DeVry University - California is a small private for-profit school located in the midsize city of Pomona.
+You’ll be in good company if you decide to attend DeVry University - California.
+It ranked #2 on our 2023 Best Computer Information Systems Associate Degree Schools in the Far Western US Region list.
+DeVry University - California is a small private for-profit school located in the medium-sized city of Pomona.

 While working on their Associate Degree, CIS majors at Chemeketa Community College accumulate an average of around $16,937 in student debt.